rbohl/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configurable-application/setting-and-accessing-configurations.md

     configurationPid = "com.acme.e3q3.web.internal.configuration.E3Q3WebConfiguration"
     ```

 1. The `activate()` method has an `@Activate` annotation that is used to invoke the method as soon as the app is started.
-The `@Modified` annotation is invoked whenever the configuration is modified.
+The `@Modified` annotation ensures the method is invoked whenever the configuration is updated.

     ```java
     @Activate